Optimizing Hyperparameters in Hybrid Search Systems

 We organize the qrels into a dictionary for later use:

-# Prepare qrels dictionary
+# Prepare qrels dictionary for evaluation

 qrels_dict = {}